Hugo Rodallega

-Hugo Rodallega Martínez (born 25 July 1985) is a Colombian professional footballer who plays as a forward for Bahia.
+Hugo Rodallega Martínez (born 25 July 1985) is a Colombian professional footballer who plays as a forward for Categoría Primera A club Santa Fe.

 Rodallega started his professional career with Deportes Quindío in 2004.
-An impressive first season with the club earned him a call-up to represent Colombia at the U-20 South American Championship in 2005, where he went on to set a new record for most goals scored in the tournament.
-A move to Deportivo Cali and his senior international debut followed later in the year before he moved abroad, signing for Mexican Primera División side Monterrey.
-A disappointing spell resulted in a loan move to Atlas before being transferred to Necaxa in 2007.
+He was called up to represent Colombia at the U-20 South American Championship in 2005, where set a new record for most goals scored in the tournament.
+A move to Deportivo Cali and his senior international debut followed later in the year before signed for Mexican Primera División side Monterrey.
+He was loaned to Atlas before being transferred to Necaxa in 2007.

 In January 2009, he moved to Wigan Athletic for a fee of £4.5 million.
-After initially struggling at the club, he finished as the club's top goalscorer in his first full Premier League season.
+He finished as the club's top goalscorer in his first full Premier League season.
 He scored 24 goals for the club, making him their all-time leading Premier League goalscorer.

 Early and personal life

 Rodallega was born in El Carmelo, Colombia, and lived in the village with his parents and two elder sisters.
-Rodallega and his wife Carolina have a son, also named Hugo.
+Rodallega and his wife Carolina have a son, also named Hugo, and two daughters, Darcy and Keyla.
 His cousin Carmen is also a footballer, and has played for the Colombia women's national football team.